How to find the best flamenco in Seville

 If you’re interested in seeing a traditional flamenco performance while in Seville but aren’t sure what this looks like or how to find a good one, this article will help you figure it all out.

 Seville, as the capital of Andalucía is an excellent option for both flamenco aficionados and complete newcomers.
 Not only is Seville a gorgeous city with so much to offer visitors, it’s also home to some of the very best flamenco you’ll find.
-I had never seen a flamenco show before I moved to Andalucia and now I’m in the process of falling in love with this art form.
+I had never seen a flamenco show before I moved to Andalucia and now I’ve fallen in love with this art form.

 In this article you’ll learn about flamenco, what it is and its history and then you’ll learn where to find the best shows in Seville.